What to Do When Others Tell You How to Raise Your Baby

 When you become a parent, it often feels like everyone around you has an opinion about all things baby-related – and they're not afraid to share it with you.
 At times, their comments can make you feel overwhelmed and confused.
 You may question whether you're making the best choices for your child.

-Above all, trust that you know your child best.
+Above all, trust your instincts.
+You know your child best.

-“No matter how good others’ intentions may be, their opinions shouldn't make you second-guess your decisions,” says pediatrician Jason Tatka, DO.
-“Follow your gut – it'll often lead you in the right direction.”
+“No matter how good others’ intentions may be, their opinions are usually just that – opinions,” says pediatrician Lauren Beene, MD.
+“Follow your gut – this should lead you in the right direction.”

 With the right support, it becomes easier to drown out all the unsolicited advice other people like to share with you.
 Here's some helpful information on parenting hot topics to keep in mind.